Inflectra/rapise-documentation/docs/Manuals/kb.md

 !!! note ""
     We update this list regularly.
 For the most recent list of KBs please navigate to [Inflectra Knowledge Base](https://www.inflectra.com/Support/KnowledgeBase/rapise/List.aspx)

+### <a onclick="return RegisterKbClick('KB681', 'How to disable browser notifications for Selenium Chrome')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB681.aspx">KB681</a> How to disable browser notifications for Selenium Chrome

+Some of the Web resources used for automated tests have a browser's push notifications active.However, push notifications creating unnecessary records in RVL table.

+### <a onclick="return RegisterKbClick('KB675', 'How to wait for Web element to disappear from screen')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB675.aspx">KB675</a> How to wait for Web element to disappear from screen

+Rapise has built-in function Navigator.DoWaitFor to wait for object to appear.
+If you need to do the opposite add the following function into your User.js.

+### <a onclick="return RegisterKbClick('KB673', 'Uploading files to ftp/sftp')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB673.aspx">KB673</a> Uploading files to ftp/sftp

+This article contains a function that may be used to upload file to FTP/SFTP.
+This script uses WinSCP (https://winscp.net/eng/download.php) free tool to perform an upload.

+### <a onclick="return RegisterKbClick('KB671', 'How to attach a file to a test run in Spira')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB671.aspx">KB671</a> How to attach a file to a test run in Spira

+By default Rapise uploads all the screenshots to a test run in Spira but you may need to upload a specific file, e.g. text file or a spreadhseet.

+### <a onclick="return RegisterKbClick('KB663', 'Scripting Drag&Drop for Web Tests')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB663.aspx">KB663</a> Scripting Drag&Drop for Web Tests

+This function is useful for scripting DragNDrop for web tests.

+### <a onclick="return RegisterKbClick('KB662', 'Check if Excel Sheet Exists')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB662.aspx">KB662</a> Check if Excel Sheet Exists

+Function to check if give Excel workbook contains a sheet with given name.

+### <a onclick="return RegisterKbClick('KB655', 'How to work with Shadow DOM via Native Selenium API in Rapise')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB655.aspx">KB655</a> How to work with Shadow DOM via Native Selenium API in Rapise

+If your scripting is style is writing JavaScript and using Native Selenium API and you wish to dig inside Shadow DOM - read this short article.
+Requires Rapise 7.3+

+### <a onclick="return RegisterKbClick('KB654', 'Moving Rapise Tests Between Spira Products')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB654.aspx">KB654</a> Moving Rapise Tests Between Spira Products

+Sometimes you want to move or clone tests.
+If tests have linked Rapise test cases, then you need to properly handle the move as described here.

+### <a onclick="return RegisterKbClick('KB652', 'Resolving 'Connection to Chrome Failed'')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB652.aspx">KB652</a> Resolving 'Connection to Chrome Failed'

+Recent change in MS Edge browser affects Edge and Chrome browser extensions for Rapise.
+Here we show the workaround.

+### <a onclick="return RegisterKbClick('KB651', 'Running Rapise test sets without third-party tools')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB651.aspx">KB651</a> Running Rapise test sets without third-party tools

+Recommended way of running Rapise tests on regular basis is using SpiraTest and RapiseLauncher.
+Other options include Azure DevOps and Jenkins.
+But there is also a way of running Rapise tests via command line.
+If this is what you are looking for then read this article.

+### <a onclick="return RegisterKbClick('KB649', 'Query Data from SQLite file')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB649.aspx">KB649</a> Query Data from SQLite file

+Some application store valuable information in sqlite format.
+This is a way to deal with it.

+### <a onclick="return RegisterKbClick('KB648', 'Checking .zip file contents with Rapise')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB648.aspx">KB648</a> Checking .zip file contents with Rapise

+Sometimes you need to check if some files are available in the .zip file.
+You may read the list of .zip file contents with Rapise.

+### <a onclick="return RegisterKbClick('KB646', 'How to press special keys on Android keyboard')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB646.aspx">KB646</a> How to press special keys on Android keyboard

+To enter characters one may use AndroidObject.DoSendKeys, but sometimes you need to send special characters like ENTER.
+Learn how from this article.

+### <a onclick="return RegisterKbClick('KB645', 'How to Ask User for Input')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB645.aspx">KB645</a> How to Ask User for Input

+For some automatic tests manual interaction is still required.
+For example, you may get authorization code to your phone and enter it to log into application.
+So you need to ask user for input to proceed execution.

+### <a onclick="return RegisterKbClick('KB644', 'Reading DOM element runtime property')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB644.aspx">KB644</a> Reading DOM element runtime property

+Sometimes we need to get runtime property for the element.
+For example, we need to get a background color to know that element is highlighted for a user.
+Anything configured via stylesheet is usually a property: color, font, margins, dimensions, visibility etc.

+### <a onclick="return RegisterKbClick('KB639', 'Dismiss Safari popup on a Mobile device')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB639.aspx">KB639</a> Dismiss Safari popup on a Mobile device

+If you are running a web test on a mobile device via Appium then you have three options of how to accept a popup window alert.

 ### <a onclick="return RegisterKbClick('KB636', 'Silent Installation of Rapise for CI/CD')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB636.aspx">KB636</a> Silent Installation of Rapise for CI/CD

 Sometimes you need to perform unattended installation of Rapise for test execution only.
 It may be a part of automated test execution step executed by CI/CD pipeline.
 Here is the snippet.